 Statute Of Limitations

-If you underwent a Lasik surgery and believe negligence was involved, it’s best to act fast.
+Had Lasik surgery and believe negligence was involved?
+It’s best to act fast.
 Most states have a statute of limitations on when you can file a medical malpractice case.
 For the state of Texas, that statute of limitations is 2 years.
-It’s always a good idea to speak to a lawyer as soon as you sniff something funny.
+It’s always a good idea to speak to a lawyer as soon as you detect something funny.